Shelbourne F.C. in European football: Relatively recent past: 1992–2003

-In the European Cup of 1992/93, despite dominating the home leg, the club's first to be played at Tolka Park, Shels could only draw 0–0 with Ukrainian champions Tavriya Simferopol, and lost the away leg 2–1.
+In the European Cup of 1992/93, despite dominating the home leg, the club's first to be played at Tolka Park, Shels could only draw 0–0 with the first independent Ukrainian champions Tavriya Simferopol following the dissolution of the Soviet Union, and lost the away leg 2–1.
 The following season Shels exacted revenge on Ukrainian football by knocking out Karpaty Lviv 3–2 on aggregate in the Cup Winners Cup.
-The home leg which Shels won 3–1, saw Brian Mooney score a stunning 35 yarder on a glorious night for the Reds.
+The home leg which Shels won 3–1, saw Brian Mooney score a stunning 35 yarder on a glorious night for the Reds after a one-goal away defeat.
 Shels then lost to Panathinaikos 5–1 on aggregate in the next round.

 In 1995 and 1996 Shels suffered disappointing defeats home and away to Akranes of Iceland in the UEFA Cup and Norwegian side Brann in the Cup Winners' Cup.
 In 1997 Shels were drawn to play Scottish side Kilmarnock.
 Over 600 fans made the trip for the first leg and despite taking the lead through a fantastic goal by Mark Rutherford, Shels lost 2–1 to an injury time goal.
-Despite dominating the second leg in Tolka Park, it finished 1-1 and Shels were out.
+Despite dominating the second leg in Tolka Park, it finished 1–1 and Shels were out.

 In 1998 Shels came up against Rangers in the UEFA Cup.
-The home leg was moved to England for security reasons and despite taking a 3–0 lead, Shels ended up losing 5–3.
-The return leg in Ibrox Stadium finished 2–0 to Rangers.
+The home leg was moved to Prenton Park, England for security reasons following interference from then Taoiseach Bertie Ahern and despite taking a 3–0 lead, Shels ended up losing 5–3.
+The return leg in Ibrox Stadium finished 2–0 to Rangers in front of a crowd of 46,906.

-In 1999, Shels were played in the Intertoto Cup for the first time against Swiss side Neuchâtel Xamax.
-The home leg finished 0-0 and after missing some great chances early on in the away leg, Shels lost out to two late goals.
+In 1999, Shels played in the Intertoto Cup for the first time against Swiss side Neuchâtel Xamax.
+The home leg finished 0–0 and after missing some great chances early on in the away leg, Shels lost out to two late goals.